 Summary

-• The exhibition runs through September 28 at MaMo by Ora Ïto, positioned atop Le Corbusier's La Cité Radieuse
+- The exhibition runs through September 28 at MaMo (by Ora Ïto), art center on the rooftop of the Cité Radieuse

 The brutalist housing complex known as La Cité Radieuse dominates Marseille's skyline with its 337 residential units marked by primary colors across the concrete facade.
 Le Corbusier's 20th-century structure, now recognized as a UNESCO World Heritage site, draws mixed reactions from locals who sometimes call it the "house of madness" despite its status as an architectural landmark.

-MaMo by Ora Ïto operates as a contemporary art center from the building's rooftop, hosting international artists in dialogue with the historic structure below.
+MaMo (by Ora Ïto) operates as a contemporary art center on the rooftop of the Cité Radieuse, hosting international artists in dialogue with the historic structure below.
 The current exhibition features Sterling Ruby, the American artist whose material-focused practice examines relationships between humans and constructed environments.

 Ruby has positioned two major works within the space.
 'DOUBLE CANDLE' from 2018 consists of two bronze forms reaching seven meters in height, their green-blue patina showing oxidation patterns similar to weathered copper surfaces like the Statue of Liberty's exterior.
 The second piece, 'WALL' from 2017, spans over seven meters as Ruby's largest spray painting to date.
 Layered bands, lines, and color drips create diffused patterns across the work's surface.